mayukhghosh/nobias/README.md

 Enter choice number: 3
 Enter k: 10
 ```
 `k` is entered by the user which indicates that the top 10 common search-query terms are shown.
 The following figure is also shown.
+Close the matplotlib window to continue.

 ![Image](images/query_common.png)

 The rest of the options work in a similar way too.

+Option 5 takes a word/phrase from the user and show the top `k` terms in search results whose queries have the word/phrase.
+This shows the relationship between the search-query and search-result.

 ## References
 The .json files are provided by Nobias and the format information is taken from the following site.